 For example, if your cat gets stuck on a tree branch.
 Or if their collar gets caught on something after your cat (somehow) finds their way under the hood of a car.
 With a breakaway collar, your cat will be able to get out of a sticky situation.

 Put short, a safety cat collar will stay on 99% of the time, but free your cat to avoid them getting hurt or trapped.
-And with a GPS tracker on their collar, you’ll be able to find where it fell off and bring it back.
+Plus, with a GPS tracker on their collar, you’ll be able to find where it fell off and bring it back.

 Besides that, consider the following factors when choosing the best cat collar for your cat: